fedora-infra/mobile/README.md

 every time you want to run an SBT command.

 All of the following assume you're in the SBT shell.
-You can do the same things from your shell prompt by doing `sbt <the command>`, but it's slower that way.
+You can do the same things from your shell prompt by doing `sbt <the command>`, but it's slower that way due to JVM startup times.

-Run `android:emulator-start android-4.2` to start up your AVD.
-A window should open with your emulator.
-It might take a while to boot up.
+Start your emulator (or connect your physical device using `adb`).
+Make sure you can access the device (emulated or not) via `adb shell` before proceeding.
+If you can't, fix that. :)

-Run `android:install-emulator` to compile the application and install it into your emulator.
+Run `android:install` in the SBT shell to compile the application and install it into your device.

-In most cases, you can make your changes, then just do `android:install-emulator` to compile and run.
+In most cases, you can make your changes, then just do `android:install` to compile and run.
 Rarely, you might need to clean the project of old build artifacts, and you can do that with the `clean` command.